Structure formation during phase transitions in strongly interacting matter: First-order phase transitions in slowly evolving systems

-In order to describe first-order phase transition between two one-axis configurations we take $\psi$ in the form \be \psi =\psi_0\chi (t,\vec{r})e^{i\vec{k}_0\vec{r}+i\phi}\,,\quad \psi_0^2 =-\omega_0^2/\Lambda_0\,, \ee where $\phi$ is as before the arbitrary constant phase.
+In order to describe first-order phase transition between two one-axis configurations we take $\psi$ in the form \be \psi =\psi_0\chi (t,\vec{r})e^{i\vec{k}_0\vec{r}+i\phi}\,,\quad \psi_0^2 =-\omega_0^2/\Lambda_0\,, \ee where $\phi$ is as before the arbitrary constant phase, $\omega_0^2<0$, $\Lambda_0>0$.
 Then employing (\ref{Linhom}), (\ref{inhomchitr}) and (\ref{eqMotPhi}) we obtain equation of motion \be \partial_{\tilde{t}}\chi=2\chi (1-\chi^2)+\tilde{h}+\tilde{\hat{L}}\chi\,,\quad \tilde{\hat{L}}\simeq(\vec{n}\tilde{\nabla})^2-\tilde{\alpha}\tilde{\Delta}^2\,, \ee where $\tilde{\alpha}=\omega_0^2/(32k_0^4\alpha_4)$, $\tilde{h}=-2h/(\omega^2_0\psi_0)$, $\tilde{\nabla}=(\partial_{\tilde{x}}, \partial_{\tilde{y}},\partial_{\tilde{z}})$, $\tilde{x}_i = x_i /\sqrt{8k_0^2\alpha_4/\omega_0^2}$, $\tilde{t}=-t\omega_0^2/(2\alpha_{02})$.
-If, as we suppose, $|\omega_0^2|\ll k_0^2\ll 1$ and thereby $\tilde{\alpha}\ll 1$, the term $\tilde{\alpha}\tilde{\Delta}^2\chi$ can be neglected.
+If, as we suppose, $|\omega_0^2|\ll k_0^2$ and thereby $\tilde{\alpha}\ll 1$, the term $\tilde{\alpha}\tilde{\Delta}^2\chi$ can be neglected.

-Consider now the case when the seed of the stable phase inside the metastable one has a form of the slab of the transverse size (in dimensionless units) $2\tilde{x}_0\gg 1$.
+Let us consider now the case when the seed of the stable phase inside the metastable one has a form of the slab of the transverse size (in dimensionless units) $2\tilde{x}_0\gg 1$.
 Then for $\tilde{h}\ll 1$ the required solution of Eq. (\ref{dimenstime}) is \be \chi =-\mbox{tanh}[|\tilde{x}|-\tilde{x}_0-3\tilde{h} \tilde{t}/2]+\tilde{h}/4\,. \ee As we have discussed, in this approximation there is no critical size for slab-seeds to grow from metastable to stable phase.
-Actually, a small critical size appears provided one takes into account a small $\tilde{\Delta}^2$ contribution, however this critical size is much smaller than that $\propto 1/h$ we considered above.
+Generally speaking, a tiny critical size appears provided one takes into account a small $\tilde{\Delta}^2$ contribution, however this critical size is much smaller than that one ($\propto 1/h$) we considered above.
 So, we will ignore this effect.
-The solution (\ref{inhomslab}) describes growing process of a slab of the stable phase ($\psi =a(1+\tilde{h}/4)e^{i\vec{k_0}\vec{r}}$) formed within metastable phase with $\psi =a(1-\tilde{h}/4)e^{i\vec{k_0}\vec{r}}$.
+The solution (\ref{inhomslab}) describes growing process of a slab of the stable phase ($\psi =a(1+\tilde{h}/4)e^{i\vec{k_0}\vec{r}}$) formed within the metastable phase with $\psi =a(1-\tilde{h}/4)e^{i\vec{k_0}\vec{r}}$.
 In the dimensionless variables the slab boundary grows with the speed $\tilde{{v}}_{\tilde{x}} = 3\tilde{h}/2$ in the $\vec{k}_0\parallel x$ direction.